What is an Agile Workplace?

 Obtain input from all team members, so that their ideas can be considered and potentially incorporated.
 Use one-on-one discussions, team meetings, and even focus groups to collect ideas and suggestions from staff.

-The finalized design plan should enable agile working, through creating elements such as:
+The finalized design plan should enable agile working, by creating elements such as:

 - A variety of workstation settings.